PrasadGautham/web-wrapper-delivery-app/docs/GO_LIVE_CHECKLIST.md

 - push delivery validated
 - release signing validated

+If the business is launching Android only:

+- document iOS as not in current release scope
+- complete all Android checks before release
+- keep iOS validation as a separate later milestone

-## 6. Dispatch / Operations Checklist
+## 6. Dispatch And Operations Checklist

 Use at least two drivers and two stores while testing.